-Bethan is one of our graduate engineers, with a more unique career journey - transferring from marine biology to AI and machine learning.
+Bethan is one of our senior engineers, with a more unique career journey - transferring from marine biology to AI and machine learning.
 We caught up with her to find out how she's using her maritime and oceanographic background to help understand and tackle the problems our customers need solving.

 How long have you been interested in working in STEM and engineering?